iron-fish/website/blog/2021-11-30-series-a-incentivized-testnet.md

 At Iron Fish <a href="https://ironfish.network/faq/">we have one goal</a>: enable private cryptocurrency transactions.
 We believe the future of money is digital, decentralized, and censorship-resistant—a future that cannot exist without privacy features to protect its users.
 Our brand new layer-1 blockchain uses zero-knowledge proofs to provide the strongest privacy guarantees available on every transaction.
 Soon, we’ll enable multi-assets and bridge Iron Fish to other chains, letting users transfer assets from other blockchains to Iron Fish for fully private transactions on _any asset_.
 We’re building Iron Fish to be the universal privacy layer for crypto—a true SSL layer for blockchains.

-To see how we’ll get there, check out our <a href="https://ironfish.network/roadmap">roadmap</a>.

 To be a part of this decentralized future, visit our <a href="https://jobs.lever.co/ironfish">careers page</a>.

 🎤 Discord: https://discord.ironfish.network